rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 valgrind --xml=yes --xml-file=report.xml <program> <arguments>
 ```

 To extend the set of known Vagrind rules define them in the file _$SONARQUBEHOME/extensions/rules/valgrind_.
-See [[Extending rules in C++ analysers]] for details.
+See [[Extending the code analysis]] for details.

 ### Vera++
 Vera++ does static C++ code checking, focusing mostly on style issues.
 To feed Vera++ analysis results into SonarQube: